manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 ```
 <!-- end -->
 <!-- example group2 -->
-But in most cases you want to get something aggregated for each group, for example:
+In most cases, however, you'll want to obtain some aggregated data for each group, such as:

-* `COUNT(*)` to just get number of elements in each groups
+* `COUNT(*)` to simply get the number of elements in each group
-* or `AVG(field)` to get an average value of the field in the group
+* or `AVG(field)` to calculate the average value of the field within the group

 <!-- intro -->